ashutosh-engavle/Opacus-Synthetic-Tabular/README.md

 # Opacus-Synthetic-Tabular
 Opacus-Synthetic-Tabular is a tool for generating synthetic tabular data with differential privacy, leveraging Opacus for secure, privacy-preserving AI models.

-A good example is the [Titanic dataset from kaggle](https://www.kaggle.com/competitions/titanic "Titanic") .
+A great dataset for showcase is the [Titanic dataset from kaggle](https://www.kaggle.com/competitions/titanic "Titanic").
 The project is structured into four main steps, outlined below.

 ## Steps Overview